How do I start?

 Certificate of Graduation/Prospective Graduation from your school

-Official Academic Transcripts (Need to be a certified document by the school or MOE)
+Official Academic Transcripts from the last 2 -3 years of school (Junior College transcripts, Polytechnic results etc.) - Need to be a certified document by the school or MOE

 CCA Records (or other documents that highlight your out of classroom activities)

-Note: Most universities may ask for English test scores like TOEFL, they usually provide exemptions for this for Singaporeans, but be sure to check it.
-Otherwise you may require a letter from the school stating that you've already been studying in English.
+Note: While most universities may ask for English test scores like TOEFL or IELTS, they usually provide exemptions for Singaporeans, but be sure to check it.
+Some Universities may also accept GCE 'A' Levels, GCE 'O' Levels, or IB English scores as evidence of an English-based education.
+Otherwise, you may require a letter from the school stating that you've already been studying in English.

 You should prepare this documents at least a month in advance of the application deadline, some of these would require a request to the school, or your teachers, and may take time to process.
 Don't end up being caught up between the deadline and waiting for your request to process.
 At the worst case, email into the university to inform them if you are caught in such a situation.